mosharaf-i/Comparison_Exercice_Parks-Rec_Dataset/README.md

 ## 4. Conclusion

-This study was conducted as part of the assessment assignment for the Parks and Recreation team, with the goal of analysing available open datasets to understand and propose improvements to programming across the City of Toronto.
+This study was conducted as part of an excercise with the Parks and Recreation dataset, with the goal of analysing available open datasets to examine and propose improvements to programming across the City of Toronto.
 To achieve this, programs for two age demographics of under 14 and over 60 were selected, and the average percentages of program hours dedicated to these groups were calculated.
 The population distribution of these age groups across the city was also analysed and compared with program data across
 62 Toronto neighbourhoods.
 Neighbourhoods with high concentrations of children and seniors were further examined in relation to the seven program categories.
 Areas with lower